Azure/Multi-tenant-Landing-Zones/README.md

 # Narrative

-Some companies have the need for multiple landing zones; support different lisencing models (EA, PAYG, CSP) and build, support and operate these landing zones across tenants.
-This is especially important for partners where different delivery models account for a big deal of their business.
+Some companies have the need for multiple landing zones; support different lisencing models (EA, PAYG, CSP) and build, support and operate these landing zones across multiple tenants.
+This is especially important for partners where different delivery models account for a big deal of their business or enterprises that run seperated businesses within their enterprise and still require control and standardization.

 # Design principles
+ - DevOps first approach and 'DevOps' tooling netural (Any toolchain)
+ - Native tooling and support cross platform
+ - Test and deploy from anywhere (pipelines, workflows, locally or on-site)
+ - Secure development and automated testing for best practices development
- - Deploy from anywhere - only company approved landing zones (and solutions)
+ - Ability to approve landing zones (or solutions) for company wide use
- - Bootstrap any tenant and apply the operational models
+ - Bootstrap any tenant and apply an operational model
- - Discover new subscriptions onboarded to operational model
+ - Discover new subscriptions and tenants that are onboarded to operational models
- - Tenant as code (customers as code)
+ - Tenants as code (customers as code)
- - Native tooling and support cross platform, cross devops tooling
- - Testable and best practices
- - Subscriptions democratization through automation
+ - Subscriptions democratization through automation (supporting multi-licensing models)

 # Multi-tenant landing zones and cross tenant deployments

 # Getting started
+ - Read instructions

 # Solution
  - Build, test and verify artifacts